Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 Development Path of India, Pakistan and China

-• All the three countries started their development path at the same time.
+• All three countries started their development path at the same time.
 India and Pakistan got independence in 1947 and people’s Republic of China was established in 1949.

-• All the three countries had started planning their development strategies in similar ways.
+• All three countries had started planning their development strategies in similar ways.
 India announced its First Five Year Plan in 1951, Pakistan announced in 1956 and China in 1953.

 • India and Pakistan adopted similar strategies, such as creating a large public sector and raising public expenditure on social development.

-• Till 1980s, all the three countries had similar growth rates and per capita incomes.
+• Till the 1980s, all three countries had similar growth rates and per capita incomes.

-• Economic Reforms were implemented in China in 1978, in Pakistan in 1988 and in India
+• Economic Reforms were implemented in China in 1978, in Pakistan in 1988 and in India in 1991.

 Question for Chapter Notes - Comparative Development Experiences of India and its Neighbours